yehia67/documentation/compass/0.1/introduction/overview.md

 # Compass overview

-**Compass is the open-source code for the [Coordinator](root://the-tangle/0.1/concepts/the-coordinator.md).
+**Compass is an open-source implementation of the [Coordinator](root://the-tangle/0.1/concepts/the-coordinator.md).
 You can use Compass to run your own IOTA network for testing and development purposes by configuring your IRI nodes to reach a consensus on any transaction that's referenced by a Compass milestone.**

 At regular intervals, Compass sends a bundle of a signed zero-value milestones to an IRI node.